dlvlj/form-generator-vue/README.md

             * col - **"generated-form__body__row__col**
             * col - **"col-`<field-config.model>`"** (dynamic class, to precisely identify col in which component is rendered).
     * footer - **"generated-form__footer"**

-## Scroll to invalid field manually
-form-generator-vue automatically scrolls to view the first invalid field it encounters and focus on it. `scrollToComponent` function can be invoked explicitly through form context.
-It needs **ref** of the component you want to scroll to view. **ref = <field-config.model>**